 \section{Online Multi-agent Learning for AutoML}

 NAS suffers from a combinatorial explosion in its search space.
 A recently proposed approach to tackle this problem is to approximate the discrete optimisation variables (i.e., edges in our case) with continuous counterparts and then use gradient-based optimisation methods.
-DARTS~\citep{Liu2019_DARTS} introduced this method for NAS, though it suffers from two important drawbacks.
-First, the algorithm is memory and computationally intensive ($\mathcal{O}(NK)$ with $K$ being total number of operations between a pair of nodes and $N$ the number of nodes) as they require loading all operation parameters into GPU memory.
-As a result, DARTS only optimises over a small subset of $8$ cells, which are then stacked together to form a deep network of $20$.
+DARTS~\cite{Liu2019_DARTS} introduced this method for NAS, though it suffers from two important drawbacks.
+First, the algorithm is memory and computationally intensive ($\mathcal{O}(NK)$ with $K$ being total number of operations between a pair of nodes and $N$ the number of nodes) as it requires loading all operation parameters into GPU memory.
+As a result, DARTS only optimises over a small subset of $8$ repeating cells, which are then stacked together to form a deep network of $20$.
 Naturally, such an approximation is bound to be sub-optimal.
-Second, evaluating an architecture amounts to a prediction on a validation set using the optimal set of network parameters.
+Second, evaluating an architecture on validation requires the optimal set of network parameters.
 Learning these, unfortunately, is highly demanding since for an architecture $\mathcal{Z}_{t}$, one would like to compute $\mathcal{L}^{(\text{val})}_{t}\left(\archi_t,\bm{w}^{\star}_{t}\right)$ where $\bm{w}^{\star}_{t} = \arg\min_{\bm{w}} \mathcal{L}_{t}^{(\text{train})}(\bm{w}, \mathcal{Z}_{t})$.
 DARTS, uses \emph{weight sharing} that updates $\bm{w}_t$ once per architecture, with the hope of tracking $\bm{w}^{\star}_t$ over learning rounds.
 Although this technique leads to significant speed up in computation, it is not clear how this approximation affects the validation loss function.

 Next, we detail a novel methodology based on a combination of multi-agent and online learning to tackle the above two problems (Figure~\ref{Fig:MASAUTOML}).
 Multi-agent learning scales our algorithm, reducing memory consumption by an order of magnitude from $\mathcal{O}(NK)$ to $\mathcal{O}(N)$; and online learning enables rigorous understanding of the effect of tracking $\bm{w}^{\star}_{t}$ over rounds.